Distributed noise-shaping quantization: I. Beta duals of finite frames and near-optimal quantization of random measurements: Introduction

 Quantization of finite frames by sigma-delta modulation goes back to \cite{benedetto2006sigma,BPY2}.
-Alternative duals for frames were introduced in the context of sigma-delta quantization in \cite{alternative2010,blum2010sobolev}, and more recently have been effectively used for Gaussian random frames in \cite{gunturk2010sobolev} and more generally for sub-Gaussian random frames in \cite{krahmer2013subGaussian}.
+Alternative duals for frames were introduced in the context of sigma-delta quantization in \cite{LPY,alternative2010,blum2010sobolev}, and more recently have been effectively used for Gaussian random frames in \cite{gunturk2010sobolev} and more generally for sub-Gaussian random frames in \cite{krahmer2013subGaussian}.
 For these frames, an $r$-th order sigma-delta quantization scheme coupled with an associated Sobolev dual can achieve the bound $\sDa(E,L) \lesssim L^{-1} (cr)^{2r} (m/k)^{-r}$ with high probability for some constant $c$.
 Optimizing this bound for $r$ yields $\sDa(E,L) \lesssim L^{-1}e^{-\tilde c\sqrt{m/k}}$ for another constant $\tilde c$ which is sub-optimal in terms of its dependence on both the alphabet size $L$ and the oversampling factor $m/k$ and $L$.
 In contrast, our result achieves near-optimal dependence on both parameters: Not only is the dependence on $m/k$ exponential, but the rate can also be made arbitrarily close to its maximum value $\log_2 L$.
-To the best of our knowledge, this is the first result of this kind.\footnote{In the case of conventional sigma-delta modulation, similar exponential error bounds that have been obtained previously are not compatible with the results of this paper: The results of \cite{gunturk2003one} and \cite{deift2011optimal} are for a fixed frame-like system, but using a different norm in infinite dimensions, and the dependence on $L$ is unavailable.
-The results in \cite{derpich2008}, obtained in yet another functional setting for sigma-delta modulation, come close to being optimal, however these results were obtained under modeling assumptions on the quantization noise and circuit stability, and therefore are also not compatible with this paper.}
+To the best of our knowledge, this is the first result of this kind.\footnote{Similar exponential error bounds that have been obtained previously in the case of conventional sigma-delta modulation or for other quantization schemes are not compatible with the results of this paper: The results of \cite{gunturk2003one} and \cite{deift2011optimal} are for a fixed frame-like system, but using a different norm in infinite dimensions, and the dependence on $L$ is unavailable.
+The results in \cite{derpich2008}, obtained in yet another functional setting for sigma-delta modulation, come close to being optimal, however these results were obtained under modeling assumptions on the quantization noise and circuit stability.
+The exponential near-entropic error decay in the bitrate obtained in \cite{IwenSaab} combine sigma-delta modulation with further (lossy) bit encoding.
+Finally, the exponential error decay reported in \cite{BFNPW14} is obtained with adaptive hyperplane partitions and does not correspond to linear reconstruction.}